tommy3001/blog_project3001_org/introsphinx.rst

        0           & \frac{5}{6} & \frac{1}{6}
      \end{bmatrix}

-There are two way to integrate your formulas in your sphinx documentation:
+There are two ways to integrate your formulas in your sphinx documentation:

 The first possibility is the javascript library `Mathjax <http://www.mathjax.org/>`_ :

-To do this, you must include the following extension in your conf.py:
+To do this, you must include the following extension in your `conf.py` in your root folder of the documentation:

 .. code-block:: python